Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Convergence rates

 \end{enumerate} Moreover, we say that the AtI satisfies the \emph{double Lipschitz condition} if there exists a triple $(\tilde{C},\tilde{C}_A,\zeta)$ of positive constants with $\tilde{C}_A < \frac12,$ such that for all $k \in \ZN$

 for all quadruples $(\vs,\vr,\vt,\vec{u})\in \R^m \times \R^m \times \R^m \times \R^m$ which satisfy

 Associated to an AtI there are \emph{wavelets}

-The name wavelets is attribute to the fact that they are constructed by scaling and differences of shifts but it is not an actual orthonormal wavelet as in \cite{Dau92}.
-These functions are determined from {\bf RQNN}s with a general $\sigma$. \end{definition} Below we construct a frame out of an AtI generated wavelet family related to {\bf RQNN}s defined in \autoref{eq:rqnn}:
+The name wavelets is attribute to the fact that they are constructed by scaling and differences of shifts but it is not an actual orthonormal wavelet as in \autoref{de:wavelet}. \end{definition} Below we construct a frame out of an AtI generated wavelet family related to \RQNN{}s defined in \autoref{eq:rqnn}: